-The Blackstone Legal Fellowship is a program of Alliance Defending Freedom, an alliance-building legal ministry that advocates for the right of people to freely live out their faith.
-Visit www.ADFlegal.org to learn more.
+The Blackstone Legal Fellowship is a program of Alliance Defending Freedom.
+ADF is the world’s largest legal organization committed to protecting religious freedom, free speech, and the sanctity of life.
+Visit iamadf.org to learn more.

 2. Why is the program named the Blackstone Legal Fellowship?

 The program is named for Sir William Blackstone (1723-1780), a contemporary of the framers of the U.S. Constitution and Declaration of Independence.
 An English judge who went on to become the first Vinerian professor of law at Oxford University, Blackstone is best known for his Commentaries on the Laws of England.

 The Commentaries were the original foundation for legal education in America and a work that would dominate the common law legal system for centuries.
 Indeed, they had a pervasive and profound impact on the United States Constitution and whose concept of absolute rights formed the basic premise of our Declaration of Independence.